lucasrocmoreira/PDSB-project/README.md

 2. Lemmon, E. M. & Lemmon, A. R. High-throughput genomic data in systematics and phylogenetics.
 Annu.
 Rev. Ecol.
 Evol.
 Syst.
 44, 99–121 (2013).
 3. Eaton, D. A. R. PyRAD: Assembly of de novo RADseq loci for phylogenetic analyses.
 Bioinformatics 30, 1844–1849 (2014).

+### Version notes

+This is a beta version of iGenome.
+This versions limatations include:

+1) Only available for Linux OS.
+2) Single sample processing.
+3) Only step 1 implemented so far.

+### Requirements:

+1) Python 3.0 and above.
+2) Anaconda.
+3) Java.

+### Usage:

+Example run: